Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

 Al Horford Insights vs. the 76ers

-- Horford's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- He's made 2.3 threes per game, or 11.0% of his team's makes from beyond the arc this season.

-- Defensively, the 76ers are ranked third in the NBA, giving up 110.9 points per game.
+- Horford's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- The 76ers are the second-ranked squad in the league, giving up 41.2 rebounds per contest.
+- Allowing 41.2 rebounds per contest, the 76ers are the second-ranked squad in the NBA.

-- Allowing 24.2 assists per contest, the 76ers are the sixth-ranked squad in the NBA.
+- The 76ers are the sixth-ranked team in the league, allowing 24.2 assists per game.

-- In terms of 3-pointers, the 76ers have given up 11.6 makes per contest, fifth in the NBA.
+- The 76ers are the fifth-ranked team in the league at allowing threes, giving up 11.6 made 3-pointers per game.

 Al Horford vs. the 76ers